Theme

 open-slide is an agent-native slide framework for building React-based presentation decks with coding agents, browser preview, visual comments, assets, present mode, and HTML/PDF export.

 The official repository and project site present open-slide as a React-first slide system where an agent can write deck pages as code on a fixed 1920 by 1080 canvas, while the framework handles scaffolding, preview, navigation, editing, assets, presentation mode, and export.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, agent behavior, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is